bassemfarid/python-practice/README.md

-# Readme
+# Python Practice

 ## How to Solve Problems

-1. Begin by forking this repository than cloning it to your local machine.
+1. Begin by forking this repository, then cloning it to your local machine.
 2. Open the ##-##-##.md file in each folder to read the problem instructions.
 3. Create a ##-##-##.py file in the same folder.
+You must do this for each problem.
 4. Write your program solution according to the problem instructions.
 5. Run the ##-##-##-test.py file in the same folder.
 Adjust your program until all tests pass.